Ntshangase/Amazon/BuildDiary.md

 -The error King.
 -With every error i solve i feel more like Popeye Spinach after he eats a can of Spinach.
 -ChatGPT is officialy my coding assistance, i always find progressive information there it's definetly way better that google. if My stackoverflow account was a person😴.
+# The date thing is dead.
+-Reading documentations is imperative. just went back to (https://next-auth.js.org/) had to see something and fixed it quick. #Ungang'phani